u-blox/ubxlib/wifi/README.md

 UBXLIB_FEATURES= cell gnss short_range short_range_gen2
 ```

-The versions of uConnectExpress that we test with are listed in the short-range [test](/common/short_range/test) directory.
+The versions of u-connectExpress that we test with are listed in the short-range [test](/common/short_range/test) directory.

 # WiFi Captive Portal
 Included in this directory is also functionality for starting a captive portal for wifi credentials provisioning at runtime instead of adding these in the source code at build time.